pythonanywhere/help_pages/articles/ASGIAPI.md

 ### Reload

-If you want to change the code of your website, you need to reload it using the API to pick up those changes:
+If you have changed the code of your website, you need to reload it using the API to pick up the new code:

 ```python